 No one’s more surprised than us that a chicken ended up on this list.
 The chicken is a plentiful bird visible in every corner of the world.
 Yet, here’s the Ayam Cemani chicken.
 They will earn their keep (sort of) as, like all hens, they lay eggs.
 But those eggs aren’t gold so it could be a while before you see an ROI on the upfront $2,500 price one of these chickens costs.
 On top of that, the chickens aren’t maternal.
 Incubation is almost always needed.

 The Ayam Cemani is a rare Indonesian bird noted for its dark shades.
-That’s the result of melanin, giving the exotic creature iridescent flesh, feathers, comb, wattles and beak black.
+That’s the result of melanin, giving the exotic creature iridescent flesh, feathers, comb, wattles, and beak black.
 While fanciers around the globe have them shipped in, the bird’s main breeding grounds are in the Democratic Republic of Congo.
 Read more about the chicken family here.

 #4 Toucan

 Thanks to Fruit Loops, no one takes the Toucan seriously.
 But in the avian world, the national bird of Belize is as exotic as it gets.
-Between its odd proportions and giant, brightly-covered bill, people with the cash love the idea of owning a well-breed bird like this.
+Between its odd proportions and giant, brightly-covered bill, people with the cash love the idea of owning a well-bred bird like this.
 And they’re willing to spend as much as $9,500 for the privilege.

 Unfortunately, the breed’s restricted internationally and if you can get your hands on one, you’re probably going to need a license.
-The bird also requires a vet that specializes in the species as well as an outdoor aviary that resembles their natural environment.
+The bird also requires a vet who specializes in the species as well as an outdoor aviary that resembles their natural environment.
 The diet consists of delicacies like papaya, mango, lizard, and ground beef(!).

 While there are noticeable hoops to jump through to manage the Toucan successfully, the return is the pet has an engaging and warm demeanor.
 You can read more about this exotic creature here.